Upgrade your Pro-Ject Debut Carbon DC Turntable with these 5 products to make a great sounding turntable even better....

 The inner platter will have a small piece of cardboard under it.
 Remove it and store it in your turntable box in case you ever need to pack it up for moving.

 Make sure your hands are clean and put the belt on the inner platter, then loop it over the motor pulley.
-Carefully place the platter on top of the inner platter, the put the felt mat on top of the glass platter.
+Carefully place the platter on top of the inner platter, the put the felt mat on top of the platter.

 Balancing the Tonearm